 Founded in 1914, BNG Bank N.V.
 (Bank Nederlandse Gemeenten; BNG) is one of the most important credit institutions within the Dutch public sector.
 The bank's mission is primarily centred on the provision of cost-effective funding to public authorities.
 BNG focuses almost exclusively on regional and local governments as well as publiclyowned entities in the housing construction, healthcare, education and regenerative energy supply sectors.
 The instruments used by the bank to support its clients cover a wide range of typical banking services.
 Accordingly, among other services, BNG provides loans, handles transaction services and enables electronic banking.
 Public private partnerships have now also become a fundamental component of BNG's business activities.
 Loans to housing construction companies and municipalities, which together account for the majority of BNG's portfolio, are guaranteed via the guarantee funds Waarborgfonds Sociale Woningbouw (WSW) and Waarborgfonds voor de Zorgsector (WFZ), for which the Dutch state in turn assumes ultimate liability.
 An implicit government guarantee is in place for the majority of the loan portfolio, which is reflected in the creditworthiness of BNG and creates a low-risk business model.
 BNG is 50% owned by the Dutch government, while the other half is owned by Dutch municipalities, regions and one water board.
 Although there is only an implicit state guarantee for BNG, because of its strong links to the public sector, due in particular to its substantial lending volume to this sector, it is highly probable that the state would provide support if required.
-The healthcare sector and municipalities came under severe pressure with the onset of the COVID-19 pandemic, although government support measures did substantially alleviate this strain.

-Bonds by currency
+Furthermore, the bank has been regularly active as an issuer of ESG bonds since 2014.
+The basis for BNG's activities in this segment is provided by the Sustainability Finance Framework, which was first established in 2021.
+The total volume of ESG bonds issued to date by BNG amounts to EUR 21.9bn.
 Bond amounts maturing in the next 12 months

-BNG vs. iBoxx € indices & DSLs
+4

+5

+6

+7

+8

+9

+10

+3

 BNG vs. Dutch SSAs

+0

-NB: Foreign currencies are converted into EUR at rates as at 02 August 2022; Residual term to maturity > 1 year and < 10 years; outstanding volume at least EUR 0.5bn.
+BBG - Dutch agencies NB: Foreign currencies are converted into EUR at rates as at 09 October 2023; residual term to maturity >1 year and <10 years; outstanding volume at least EUR 0.5bn.
 Source: Bloomberg, Markit, NORD/LB Markets Strategy & Floor Research

 Regulatory details

-Risk weighting according to CRR/Basel III (standard approach)

-Liquidity Category according to Liquidity Coverage Ratio (LCR)
+Risk weighting according to CRR/Basel III (standard approach) Liquidity category according to Liquidity Coverage Ratio (LCR) Haircut category according to ECB repo rules Leverage ratio/BRRD

-Level 1

-Haircut category according to ECB reportules

-1 Possible
+20% Level 1 II Possible

 Relative value

-Attractiven tiveness vs. DSLs (G-spread; bp) ctiveness vs. Mi SW-spread; in b • Index weighting Minimum Median Maximum Minimum Median Maximum iBoxx € Sub-Sovereigns iBoxx € Public Banks 55 61 69 -22 -12 -1 2.5% 63.6%
+Attractivene ess vs. DSLs (G- spread; bp) Attractiveness vs. Mid-Swap (ASW-spread; in bp) Index w veighting

+Minimum Median Maximum Minimum Median Maximum iBoxx € Sub-Sovereigns iBoxx € Public Banks

+35 48 62 -23 0 13 2.6% 64.8%

 Funding & ESG (EURbn/EUR equivalent)

-Target 2022 Maturities 2022 Net Supply 2022 Funding instruments Central bank access No. of ESG bonds ESG volume 14.0 15.6 -1.6 Benchmarks, other public bonds, green bonds, private placements and commercial paper ECB 19 14.7
+Target Maturities Net Supply Funding instruments Central bank No. of ESG

+2023 2023 2023 access ESG bonds volume

+16.0 13.2 2.8 Benchmarks, other public bonds, green bonds, private placements and commercial paper ECB 25 21.9

 Outstanding volume (EURbn/EUR equivalent)

-Total of which in EUR No. of EUR benchmarks of which in USD No. of USD benchmarks of which in other currencies 96.1 65.6 37 17.5 10 13.1
+Total of which in EUR No. of EUR benchmarks of which in USD No. of USD benchmarks of which in other currencies

+94.9 67.1 37 14.4 10 13.4

-$^{^{}st}$ Residual term to maturity > 1 year and < 10 years; outstanding volume at least EUR 0.5bn.
+Residual term to maturity >1 year and <10 years; outstanding volume at least EUR 0.5bn.

+Bonds with a minimum volume of EUR 0.5bn or USD 1.0bn.
+Foreign currencies are converted into EUR at rates as at 09 October 2023.
+On account of the issuer's individual funding mix, the values for "funding target" and "net supply" in particular may deviate from reality.
+Source: Bloomberg, issuers, NORD/LB Markets Strategy & Floor Research

 Balance sheet development

-Earnings development